 2. Keep it simple.

-Don't use jargon or terms that only people in your niche understand.
-First-time visitors to your blog, website, or social media venue should be able to grasp the concept of your business (without needing a dictionary).
+Don’t use jargon or terms that only people in your niche understand.
+First-time visitors to your blog, website, or social media venue should be able to understand the concept of your business (without needing a dictionary).

 3. Keep it exciting.

 Use verbs and adjectives that make your business sound exciting.
 Write a pitch that makes people want to learn more about you and your business.

 Places to Share your Elevator Pitch:

 - at family gatherings when people ask, “What do you do?”